browserengineering/book/book/animations.md

 schedule an animation frame for the next frame of the animation, but `set_needs_render` already does that for us.]

-The whole rendering cycle between the browser and main thread is summarized in Figure 2.
+The whole rendering cycle between the browser and main threads is summarized in Figure 2.

 ::: {.center}